 Concentrated Solar Power

 To concentrate the sunlight, either parabolic mirrors or mirrors aligned towards a central tower are used.
 The sunlight heats up a special oil (or other mediums to transport the heat) that can produce high pressure steam in a thermal exchanger.
 Some concepts produce steam directly.
-Due to the huge mass of the turbine, it spins at a controllable rate with short interruptions of steam supply not causing a major disruption.
+Due to the huge mass of the turbine, it spins at a controllable rate with rapid change of load not causing a major disruption.

-Just like the turbine in gas- or coal-plants this moment of inertia buffers against short disruptions in the energy grid.
-With a traditional generator being used, providing 50 Hz alternating current for the North African or European Grid is possible as well.
+Just like the turbines in gas- or coal-plants this moment of inertia buffers against short disruptions in the energy grid.
+With a traditional generator being used, providing 50 Hz alternating current for the North African or European Grid is always accomplished.

 Finally Green Basline Energy

-Some of the heating oil can be directed into salt tanks.
+Some of the heating oil can be directed into storage tanks with either salt or other storage mediums.
 These store the heat for producing energy during the night.
 Although cloudy days are extremely rare in the desert, this system solves that problem as well as providing an opportunity to run the power plant even during maintenance work on the collectors.

 In extreme cases a traditional boiler can boost or replace the power of the sun.
 This boiler could run on hydrogen or biogas to ensure 100% green energy.